Chronos2011/fretter/WALKTHROUGH.md

 ## A fingering for A minor

 In order to produce a fingering for A minor, we must run *fretter* in `chord` mode of operation with `--operation Chord`.
-There are some options in `chord` mode which are mandatory, obviously the root pitch and the type of chord.
-So we must add `--root A_3` to indicate a chord on *A*; the octave index `3` does not have an effect and we will shortly see, how to affect the position.
-Additionally, we must add `--chord Min` for a *minor chord*.
-Running *fretter* with these options will still not be sufficient, because it would find more than 100 potential fingerings, even though multiple sanity checks and filters are enabled by default.
+There are some options in `chord` mode which are mandatory, obviously the root pitch class and the type of chord.
+So we must add `--root A` to indicate a chord on *A*.
+Additionally, we must add `--chord minor` for a *minor chord*.

+Running *fretter* with these options will still not be sufficient, because it would find more than a hundred potential fingerings, even though multiple sanity checks and filters are enabled by default.
 We must hint the algorithm to where we want to find a chord with the `--position 12` parameter setting, asking for fingerings around 12th fret:

 ```
-$ ./fretter.sh --operation Chord --root A_3 --chord Min --position 12
+$ ./fretter.sh --operation Chord --root A --chord minor --position 12

-Fretter v0.1.2 - Fretboard Diagram Generator
+Fretter v0.1.3 - Fretboard Diagram Generator

+Chord A minor (standard guitar tuning)

 Showing fingerings 1 through 4 (of 38)